- Cold Headed/Machined

 One of our customers presented us with this request: Combine two compression springs into one.
-Their component was designed to have the first spring work inside a second, larger spring.
-The unit was time consuming to assemble, and the customer was looking for a solution to reduce that assembly time.
+Their custom spring design was to have the first spring work inside a second, larger spring.
+The unit was time consuming to assemble and the customer was looking for a solution to reduce that assembly time.

 A prospective customer approached us with an assembled component looking for cost reduction.
 What they had consisted of a machined part and hobbed gear which required brazing in a furnace in order to join the two pieces together.